Some Epistemic Extensions of G\"odel Fuzzy Logic: Introduction

 \section{Introduction}

+The study of \textit{fuzzy} epistemic logic is indispensable due to the inherent fuzziness of belief and knowledge.
+Each person's understanding and conviction about something differ, and utilizing real numbers within the range of $[0,1]$ as degrees of belief or knowledge proves to be advantageous.
+This approach offers fresh insights into the concepts of belief and knowledge.
+For instance, Gettier's counterexamples to Plato's definition of knowledge, known as ``justified true belief," \cite{Gettier1963} may not pose a significant problem.
+In other words, to address Gettier's challenges, it appears appropriate to adopt a fuzzy interpretation of Plato's definition.

-Many modal extensions of fuzzy logics have been introduced in the literature.
-In \cite{Caicedo2004,CMRR13,CR10, CR15}, some modal extensions of G\"odel fuzzy logic are presented.
-Some modal extensions of Lukasiewicz logic are studied in \cite{Hansoul2006, Hansoul2013}, where a classical accessibility relation semantics is used.
-In \cite{product2015}, some modal extensions of product fuzzy logic by using both relational and algebraic semantics are studied.
-The relational semantics of these extensions is based on Kripke structures with classical accessibility relations.
-In \cite{Hajek2010}, Hajek proposes a fuzzy variant of each recursively axiomatized logic extending $S_5$. \cite{Thesis2015} studies some modal logics over MTL, where the semantics is based on Kripke structures with truth values in [0,1] and classical accessibility relations.
+The literature contains several modal extensions of fuzzy logics.
+For example, \cite{CMRR13, Caicedo2004, CR10, CR15, Diequez2023} present modal extensions of G\"odel fuzzy logic.
+Additionally, \cite{Corsi2023, Hansoul2006, Hansoul2013} investigate modal extensions of {\L}ukasiewicz logic, employing Kripke-based semantics with classical accessibility relations.
+In the study conducted in \cite{product2015}, modal extensions of product fuzzy logic are examined using both relational and algebraic semantics.
+The relational semantics in this case are based on Kripke structures with classical accessibility relations.
+Moreover, \cite{Hajek2010} introduces a fuzzy variant of recursively axiomatized logics that extend $S_5$, proposed by H\'{a}jek.
+Furthermore, \cite{Thesis2015} studies modal logics over MTL, where their semantics are based on Kripke structures with truth values ranging over [0,1] and classical accessibility relations.

-In this paper, some epistemic extensions of propositional G\"odel logic are introduced with both fuzzy propositions and fuzzy accessibility relations.
-The main new fuzzification made in this paper, is fuzzifying the precondition function of an epistemic action in the introduced dynamic epistemic

-In Section 2, we first propose a language for an epistemic extension of G\"odel fuzzy logic and give a Kripke semantics while both propositions at the possible worlds and accessibility relations are fuzzy taking values in [0,1].
-Accessibility relations are not necessarily symmetric, since the amount of indistinguishing may differ in different worlds.
-Also, a fuzzy version of popular muddy children puzzle is proposed to show that some formulas including \textit{positive} and \textit{negative introspection} are not valid.
-In the sequel of the section, we propose two axiom systems which are sound with respect to the corresponding semantics.
-Also, we obtain weak completeness theorems, in the sense that if a formula $\varphi$ is valid then $\neg\neg\varphi$ is provable.
-Section 3 is devoted to the soundness and weak completeness theorems.

-In Section 4, we expand the language of epistemic G\"odel logic with two connectives for group and common knowledge.
-The corresponding semantics is presented, but the problem of soundness and completeness are left open in this setting.

-In Section 5, we introduce an action model approach to give a dynamic extension of epistemic G\"odel logic.
-The language of an action model includes formulas with $G(\varphi)=g$ and $G(\varphi)>g$ notations.
-Intuitively, these formulas inform the agents about the truth values of pre-conditions.
-Furthermore, we show the validity of some formulas which are similar to some axioms of the proof system AMC \cite{ditmarsch2007}.
-Finally, by considering the agents with hearing impairment, we give an example that our fuzzy muddy children puzzle is updated after some announcements.